The Centurion, Bath

-The Centurion is a grade II listed public house in Twerton, Bath, England.
+The Centurion is a grade II listed public house in Twerton, Bath, Somerset, England.
 It was built in 1965 and the outside features a large bronze Roman centurion.

 The building has a steel frame with pre-stressed concrete floors and a large window.
 It sits on a hillside with three floors and a basement which is used as an entrance on the northern side.

 On the outside of the building is a bronze figure of a Roman centurion.
 Inside the bar is a statue of Julius Caesar.
 There is also a section of Roman mosaic floor in the entrance.